Can Dementia Exempt You From Criminal Responsibility? The Latest on the Mohammed Al Fayed Case

 Dementia and Criminal Proceedings

-Mental capacity is crucial in criminal proceedings, a person with mental capacity is able to make decisions at a certain time where required to do so.
+Mental capacity is crucial in criminal proceedings, a person who has mental capacity is able to make decisions at a certain time where required to do so.
 Someone who cannot do this is said to lack capacity, and one condition where this can be apparent is with dementia.
-The fact that someone has a mental health condition or disorder may have a bearing on the decision to prosecute, but it may not.

 “English law describes those who lack sufficient capacity to participate meaningfully in criminal proceedings as being unfit to plead”.